The Term "Tax Year" Explained and How to Best Prepare

-Compare the top free tax software to find out what you really get with each.
-All software listed come with accuracy guarantees, and most offer a highest tax refund guarantee as well as a state tax return, but usually at an additional cost.
+Compare the top free tax software options to find out what you really get with each.
+All software comes with accuracy guarantees, and most offer a highest tax refund guarantee as well as a state tax return, but usually at an additional cost.
 U.S. service members should look over the free tax software for military members.

 TurboTax Free Edition

 TurboTax Online Free Edition has some decent tax help features, and this year includes unlimited help from a tax adviser for free.
 Here's what you get: